gvwilson/sensibleadventures/nardica/nardica.md

 attack, what would happen to Honesty?
 "Come *on*!" she pleaded.
 Why couldn't she just know stuff?
 Why did it have to be so affing *random*?

 And then she had it.
-She knew what to do, but she needed tools, proper tools, not just what she had in her pocket.
+She knew what to do, but she had to help Honesty first.
+She stuffed the dronelets into her pockets, then grabbed a couple of tools and closed her eyes.
 A second image appeared in her head, except that was wrong, it wasn't an image, it was just *knowing*.
 Wales' tools were still in the engine room.
 She could go forward and hope that the Marines or Uncle Jack hadn't dogged the hatches, or---

-She stuffed the dronelets into her jacket pocket and yanked her door open before she had time to think about how stupid her plan was.
+She yanked her door open before she had time to think about how stupid her plan was.
 Up and down the ship went, boom went the spray of a wave, and as the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the bomb hole, looking for all the world like one of the long-ago penguins in her nature book, except they had been black and white instead of dirty, patched gray, and hadn't screamed in terror as they slid.

 Her hand caught the railing post.
 She turned sideways as the ship began to drop into the trough of the next wave and let her legs fall into the hole.
 There!